|Going jogging? Have a cup of coffee first.|

-Once, I fried an egg in my driveway, in a frying pan placed on the hood of a black car.
+Once, I fried an egg in a frying pan placed on the hood of a black car.
 My neighbours were amazed.
 One hint: you've got to keep the performer's spiel going and keep attention diverted.
 It's only magic if no one can see the science behind the trick.

 There is one group of folk who can't rehydrate with a Tim's.
 And these folk cannot tell you if they are feeling thirsty, either.
 I'm talking about babies.

 Well-meaning caregivers may believe a baby needs plain water on a hot day; They don't.
 With such small bodies babies can quickly ingest too much water.
 Water poisoning is one of the leading causes of seizures in otherwise healthy babies, according to Johns Hopkins Children's Center.